sdornel/hello-world-from-linux/README.md

 # hello-world-from-linux
 hello world!

-hi kai
-do i always need to run sudo?
-i am a sudoer in the system i created for myself!
+i made myself a sudoer in my own system last night.

+this app is just to get used to linux